 - seeing spots or stars

-- If you start having any new or unusual symptoms that you’ve not had before
+- Start having any new or unusual symptoms that you’ve not had before

-- If you have a chronic illness like kidney, heart, or liver disease
+- Have a chronic illness like kidney, heart, or liver disease

 - Difficulty speaking